Pulmonary Hypertension and Thromboembolic disease

 Images

-4. Severe dilation of the right atrium and ventricle due to the left-to-right shunt.
+- Severe dilatation of the right atrium and ventricle due to the left-to-right shunt.

 Images

-Note the dilated and hypertrophic right ventricle, and flattening of the intraventricular septum.
+The dilated and hypertrophic right ventricle, and flattening of the

 Chronic thromboembolic pulmonary hypertension

-The most important cause of pulmonary arterial obstruction (WHO group 4) is chronic thromboembolic pulmonary hypertension (CTEPH).
+The most common disease of WHO group 4 (pulmonary arterial obstruction) is chronic thromboembolic pulmonary hypertension (CTEPH).

 CTEPH occurs when thrombi fail to fully resolve following an acute pulmonary embolism.

-This results in persistent thrombotic obstruction, vascular scarring, and arterial remodeling, which impair pulmonary blood flow and elevate pulmonary artery pressure.
+This results in persistent thrombotic obstruction, vascular scarring, and arterial remodelling, which impair pulmonary blood flow and elevate pulmonary artery pressure.

 Because these obstructions can potentially be treated with pulmonary endarterectomy (PEA) or balloon pulmonary angioplasty (BPA), CTEPH is the only potentially curable form of pulmonary hypertension.